 Share selected photos on Flickr!
 With Phototheca you can easily upload photos, Albums, and Events into new Sets or Photostream under your Flickr account.
-Just in two clicks!
-You are able to specify a privacy level and a size of uploads as well.
-Phototheca can perform 2-ways synchronization with Flickr, meaning all your changes made to photos locally or on Flickr are applied on another side.
-And all metadata(EXIF, IPTC, etc.) is preserved on upload as well!
+You are able to specify a privacy level and the size of uploads as well.
+And all metadata(EXIF, IPTC, etc.) is preserved on upload also.

-With Phototheca you are able to upload selected photos, Albums and Events to Google Photos as well!
+With Phototheca you are able to upload selected photos, Albums, and Events to Google Photos.
 Set up your Google account in one click and start to upload!
-It’s possible to specify a privacy level and a size of uploads.
+It’s possible to specify a privacy level and the size of uploads.
 All metadata(EXIF, IPTC, etc.) is preserved.
-All uploads are going in the background, and you can continue to use the program in a meanwhile.

 Photo tagging and metadata.
 EXIF, IPTC, XMP

-Tags (keywords) support.
-Phototheca can read, write and modify keywords on images.
+Phototheca can read, write, and modify keywords on images.
 All changes will be written in JPEG files into both IPTC and XMP sections.
 JPEGs are not re-encoded and image data stays untouched.
+Read more about Keywords

-You are able to write descriptions for images and albums.
+You can add descriptions to images and albums.
 Descriptions are stored in IPTC and XMP sections in metadata parts of JPEG files.

 Photo browsing and instant search